Migration Guides

 PRs:#17503

-Update the function signatures for your component hooks to only take 2 arguments, world and context.
-Note that because HookContext is plain data with all members public, you can use de-structuring to simplify migration.
+The function signature of component hooks (ComponentHook) has been simplified so that all arguments beyond the DeferredWorld is passed in a HookContext.
+Note that because HookContext is plain data with all public fields, you can use de-structuring to simplify migration.

 fn my_hook(